algolia/instantsearch/docs/src/advanced/multi-index-search.md

 githubSource: docs/src/advanced/multi-index-search.md
 ---

-In this guide, you will learn how to get results from multiple indices simultaneously.
+In this guide, you'll learn how to get results out of searching from multiple indices simultaneously.

-We have a [live multi-index search example](examples/multi-index-search.html) for you to quickly grasp what we are talking about.
+Take a look at a [live multi-index search example](examples/multi-index-search.html) to quickly grasp what we are talking about.

 ## When to use multi-index search

 You will need multi-index search when, in the same UI, you want to display results coming from different indices.

-Here are two reasons to store your data into multiple indices:
+Here are two reasons to store your data in multiple indices:

-- Have different ranking rules or settings depending on the type of data inside of the index
+- To have different ranking rules or settings depending on the type of data inside the index
-- Make it easier to display only the results of a given type in a given area of your page
+- To make it easier to display only the results of a given type in a given area of your page

-If you don't need specific settings for part of your index and that you expect to see all results inter-mixed in the same area of your page, then chances are you do not need to implement multi-index search experience.
+If you don't need specific settings for part of your index, and you expect to see all results inter-mixed on the same area of your page, then chances are you won't need to implement a multi-index search experience.

-If you end up finding yourself trying to manually merge records coming from different indices, it probably means you missed an opportunity to use multi-index search.
+However, if you end up finding yourself trying to manually merge records coming from different indices, you have probably missed an opportunity to use multi-index search.

 ## How it works